shadskii/cloud-service/README.md

 ## How To Use

 ## Design Decisions

-### Framework and Language Choice
-The main framework used to build the web server is Spring.
-Spring was chosen for a few reasons The first being performance; Spring Web is an established, high performance, testable library.
-Spring is used by many web developers which means that there are many resources available to learn from.
-Another reason was the knowledge that Java is one of the most frequently used languages at Circle.
-Creating an extensible web service was a goal for this project.
-An important part of extensibility is having the developers to extend it.

 ### Architecture
 Two of the main schools of thought in web application architecture are microservice architecture and monolithic architecture.
 They both offer some pros and cons over each other.